jmnaste/AI-Workflow-Automation/README.md

 - Postgres: `postgres/postgres.compose.yml` (private-only; optional localhost bind for SSH-tunneled admin)

 Per-service database migrations:
 - Auth schema changes are applied via manual, versioned SQL in `auth/migrations/`.
-The container no longer runs Alembic on startup; keep the Alembic version table stamped to match the live schema for API gating compatibility.
+The container does not run Alembic and no Alembic artifacts are required.
 - API can gate startup on Auth’s schema readiness by setting `API_MIN_AUTH_VERSION` (e.g., `0.1.0`).

 ## CI/CD